 Other types of optional coverages follow.
 If you don’t see any of these listed on your declarations page but are interested in adding them to your policy, talk to your car insurance company.

+Endorsements, or riders, are optional, additional policy terms attached to your base auto insurance policy that enhance some of the coverage.
 Your declarations page could include any riders you added.
-When it does, the endorsement may be denoted with a unique code used for reference by the car insurance company and the title of the rider
+When it does, the endorsement may be denoted with a unique code used for reference by the car insurance company and the title of the rider.

 Sometimes endorsements are not included on your declarations sheet.
 For information about how much you’re paying for each endorsement and how it affects your coverage, you’ll have to find the terms of the rider in your policy.
 Sometimes they’re at the very end of the policy, but other times they’re baked into the policy’s terms throughout.